 Our Environmental Consultancy service gives us the opportunity to work with a building or portfolio over a sustained period and to monitor and measure improvements made over time.
 Through a regular programme of auditing, reporting, and tenant engagement we are able to identify inefficiencies, recommend energy saving measures, measure and report on our success, and inform the building’s occupiers.
 Through working closely with the building team and occupiers we are able to make a real difference to the sustainability and environment of these sites.

-We provide services to help our clients meet the requirements of the EU Energy Performance of Buildings Directive such as EPCs, DECs, and AC Systems Inspections.
-Our knowledge and understanding of buildings means that we are able to produce EPCs and DECs with a quick turnaround, whilst our stringent QA process ensures that these documents are always of the highest quality with the best rating possible.
+We provide services to help our clients meet the requirements of the EU Energy Performance of Buildings Directive such as EPCs and AC Systems Inspections.
+Our knowledge and understanding of buildings means that we are able to produce EPCs with a quick turnaround, whilst our stringent QA process ensures that these documents are always of the highest quality with the best rating possible.

-We also provide EPC Improvement reports to help our clients minimise the risk posed by the forthcoming Minimum Energy Performance Standards legislation, which is expected to prevent buildings from being let or sold if they are rated F or G. Our Improvement reports give clear recommendations on the potential impact on the EPC rating of various options including budget costs.
+We also provide EPC Improvement reports to help our clients minimise the risk posed by the Minimum Energy Efficiency Standards legislation, which prevents buildings from being let or sold if they are rated F or G. Our EPC Improvement Reports give clear recommendations on the potential impact on the EPC rating of various options including budget costs.

 In our experience, it is quite common for the metering within a building to be poorly understood or for there to be a lack of confidence in the available data.
 When it comes to energy metering and occupier recharging it is especially important to be confident in the figures given the amount of money often involved.
 For this reason we have found our Metering and Infrastructure Analysis services can be very helpful in clarifying how power is distributed through a building and how the costs should be apportioned.
 Additionally we have provided Metering Strategy reports to help our clients devise appropriate cost-effective metering solutions which also maximise the potential for energy management works going forward.